 Is Colombia Safe to Visit Right Now?

 Yes!
-It absolutely is safe to travel to Colombia, today!
+It is safe to travel to Colombia, today.
 Around 5,188,312 international visitors were welcomed in Colombia from January to November 2023 as recorded by Ministry of Commerce, Industry and Tourism.
-Most tourists had a secured visit.
+Most tourists had a secure visit.

 Regardless of the status of travel advisories, Colombia is the new darling of South American travel.
 The country has been ‘rediscovered’ despite the misconception that it’s unsafe to visit Colombia.